Student Startup Teams from 12 New Jersey Universities Compete To Be Named Most Innovative New Venture

 The joint effort between Nokia Bell Labs and the entrepreneurship programs at the state’s colleges and universities will benefit New Jersey in myriad ways.
 When companies in New Jersey seek to expand or move to the Garden State, a prime consideration is New Jersey’s highly educated workforce, especially employees who are innovative self-starters.
 With assistance from Nokia Bell Labs, these student entrepreneurs will be even better prepared for their careers, Scherreik noted.

 UPitchNJ has been held together with Nokia Bell Labs for the past two years.
 Last year, the event was shifted to a virtual format after New Jersey and other states instituted social distancing requirements due to the coronavirus (COVID-19) outbreak in the United States.

 In prior years, UPitchNJ has been held at one of the participating university’s campuses.
 Past hosts include Princeton University, Rutgers University, Montclair State University and Seton Hall University.

 The competition aims to highlight the ingenuity and creativity of today’s college entrepreneurs, who are increasingly launching businesses from their dorm rooms.
 As entrepreneurship educators in New Jersey, we want to provide our entrepreneurial students with a networking forum with other students, mentors and potential investors.

-We believe that this competition will help brand New Jersey – home to Bell Labs and Thomas Edison – as the innovative state that it is, plus encourage young entrepreneurs to develop their businesses here, leading to economic growth and job creation.
+We believe this competition will help brand New Jersey – home to Nokia Bell Labs and Thomas Edison – as the innovative state that it is, plus encourage young entrepreneurs to develop their businesses here, leading to economic growth and job creation.

 Student teams will compete for the following prizes:

-Audience Choice Award: $250 Amazon Gift Card.
+Audience Choice Award: $500.

 FOR MORE INFO: